Quaint-Studios/Sustenet/README.md

     That's it.
 After that, they'll just send and receive messages from their Cluster.

 Sustenet is aiming to improve this methodology over time.
 It's a learning experience.
 The structure may change over time.
 This will be the route taken for now though.

+# Collaboration
+While I am still in the process of designing the structure of this project, I will not be actively accepting any callaborative efforts via pull requests.
+I am, however, open to being pointed in certain directions.
+Articles and documentation on specific issues are greatly appreciated.
+Even discussing it directly is welcome.
+If you're interested in that, feel free to join my [Discord](https://discord.makosai.com).
+You can discuss more about it in the #sustenet channel.